gsoft-inc/wl-web-configs/docs/webpack/configure-dev.md

 ## 5. Add a CLI script

-To easily start the development server, add the following script to your project `package.json` file:
+To initiate the development server, add the following script to your project `package.json` file:

 ```json package.json
 {